tinyplex/tinybase/site/home/index.md

 > In this example, we set a new Row without the `sold` Cell in it.
 The schema
 > ensures it's present with default of `false`.
 >
-> Read more about schemas in the Using Schemas guide.
+> Read more about schemas in the Schemas guide.

 ```js
 store.setTablesSchema({